Assessment, cheap spares, tough competition make repair market a challenging place. Here's how?

 We hope it works now — keeping our fingers crossed...

-We went back to the first repairer.
-He said that fitting copy screens is a hand skill.
-The adhesive which is used needs to be optimised as too much of it results in hardening unevenly and breakage….
-Too little and the screen comes off, particularly in Samsung phones.
+We went back to the first repairer near the metro exit.
+He says that fitting copy screens is a hand skill.
+The adhesive which is used, needs to be optimised.
+Too much of it, results in hardening unevenly and breakage.
+Too little, and the screen comes off, particularly so in Samsung phones.

 That's how cheap replacement copy screens work… one had to be careful with the phone, use a full cover.
 There is a risk of breaking the screen in case of an impact…